May is Mental Health Awareness Month. So reposting “Chatty Cathy” from June 2020.

-Good morning, Emmanuel!
-Today’s gospel is Jesus’ Parable of the Sower.
-The seeds of God’s Word are scattered in all directions, blown where the Spirit may blow them, hopefully falling where they can take root and bear fruit.
+In Jesus’ Parable of the Sower, the seeds of God’s Word are scattered in all directions, blown where the Spirit may blow them, hopefully falling where they can take root and bear fruit and do good.

 I am good with words.
 I make my living with words.
 I use words to proclaim the gospel and words to teach the faith.
 As a passable pastor, I use words to soothe fevered spirits.
 As a would-be-prophet, I use words to speak the truth.
 I am not a theologian and don’t want to be.
 I am a storyteller.
 You will never hear me analyze a Greek word from the pulpit.
 All my words will be in English.
 And I promise you will not have to look any of them up in the dictionary.